 For further information on the Political Science Honors Program, contact the Director of the Honors Program.

 Study abroad is an excellent way for Political Science majors to gain a comparative and cross-cultural perspective on politics.
 The Political Science Department encourages students to study abroad, so long as they have a strong academic record and have prepared themselves.
 They should choose their study abroad location with care, to ensure that the courses taken abroad meet the Department’s expectations with respect to quality and content.

 Students planning to go abroad should begin the process with the Office of Global Education (OGE).
 Their office provides information on specific programs and steps for applying.
 After exploring the available options, students should consult with one of the Political Science Department’s study abroad advisors.
-Advisors can help students confirm that they are far enough along in the major, so that they can finish in time to graduate and can successfully integrate the study abroad program with other academic plans.
+Advisors can help students confirm that they are far enough along in the major so that they can finish in time to graduate and can successfully integrate the study abroad program with other academic plans.
 Students who are in the Department’s Honors Program, for example, need to plan carefully to coordinate study abroad with the Honors requirements.
-The study abroad advisors also provide Department course approvals, as needed.

 To be eligible for elective course credits toward the Political Science major while studying abroad, a student should have at least a 3.0 GPA generally and in the Political Science major before departing.
 Students with GPAs below this should contact one of the Department’s study abroad advisors about the possibility of being granted a waiver to this requirement.